camunda/camunda-docs-manual/content/update/minor/716-to-717/_index.md

 ## Camunda Connect plugin included

 With Camunda Run 7.17.0, the Camunda Connect process engine plugin is available in Camunda Run just like with any other Camunda distro.
-Users that use connectors in their BPMN processes don't need to provide any additional `.jar` archive when upgrading to a new Camunda Run version anymore.
+Users that use connectors in their BPMN processes don't need to provide any additional binary when upgrading to a new Camunda Run version anymore.

 # Changed Camunda Run start script behavior